Versions and compatibility

 Please see for details how to get started and configure this photomode mod, General features and configuration.
 This guide will provide additional information for the controls / features specific for this photomode mod.

-process in the Process to inject to textbox, please click the Select button to select it manually.
+If you don't see the cyberpunk2077.exe process in the Process to inject to textbox, please click the Select button to select it manually.
 This might be

 the case if you're using the UPlay+ version.
 Additionally, if you're using the normal UPlay version but you're running the game as Administrator,